11/05/2024

 That’s because I have never held policy as sacrosanct.
 I see policy as a means to an end, as a means to living up to my principles.
 And just as I see my HVAC unit as a means to comfort - sometimes I need some heat, sometimes I need some A/C - so I see policy as a necessarily flexible means to a better, stronger, more just society that empowers individuals to be all they can be, respects personal liberty, chooses long term fiscal responsibility over short term interests and promotes the right of self determination around the world.
 It’s not the means, but the ends I care about.
 Unfortunately, Donald Trump’s GOP has abandoned all the above.

 Which leads to what I see as Donald Trump’s greatest shortcoming - that he understands America no better than the Grinch understood Christmas.
-It’s all about the material goods with no understanding that America, as the Grinch learned about Christmas, is about a little bit more.
+It’s all about the material goods with no understanding that America, just as the Grinch learned about Christmas, is about so much more.
 Here are two examples.

 The first involves a visit I made to the American cemetery in Normandy honoring those who died on D-Day.
 There is a plaque at the entrance that reads: